MelihGulum/ASL-Recognition-CNN-OpenCV/README.md

 <img src="https://user-images.githubusercontent.com/81585804/168735247-3b0bc84f-833a-44e5-8e54-2f7957dee525.jpeg" width="250" height="250">
 </p>

-* I made it this square brackets to make basic words and abbrevations.
-If there are 10 consecutive identical signs, it appends it to a list. {: .note}
+* ***I made it this square brackets to make basic words and abbrevations.
+If there are 10 consecutive identical signs, it appends it to a list.***